What Do Radiologic Technician Do?

 - Medical Imaging Technician

-There were about 127,800 jobs for Radiologic Technician in 2016 (in the United States).
+In the United States, there were 127,800 jobs for Radiologic Technician in 2016.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Radiologic Technician by 2026.
-Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.
+There will be an estimated 11,000 positions for Radiologic Technician per year.

 The states with the most job growth for Radiologic Technician are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.